Viktor Lukashenko: Accusations and sanctions

 In 2011, after the wave of repressions that followed the 2010 presidential election in Belarus, Lukashenko became subject to an EU travel ban and asset freeze as part of a sanctions list of 208 individuals responsible for political repressions, electoral fraud and propaganda.
 The EU sanctions were lifted in 2016.

 According to the EU Council's decision, Lukashenko "has played a key role in the repressive measures implemented against the democratic opposition and civil society.
 As a key member of the State Security Council, he was responsible for the coordination of repressive measures against the democratic opposition and civil society, in particular in the crackdown of the demonstration on 19 December 2010."
-Besides that, Lukashenko remains one of the few people on the sanctions list of the United States.
+Besides that, Lukashenko is on the Specially Designated Nationals and Blocked Persons List of the United States Department of the Treasury.

 On 6 November 2020, the Council of the European Union included Viktor Lukashenko in the list of persons and entities subject to restrictive measures set out in Annex I to Regulation (EC) No 765/2006.
 He was banned from visiting European Union and his assets in EU were frozen.
 Viktor Lukashenko was also sanctioned by the United Kingdom, and Canada.
 On 24 November, Iceland, Liechtenstein, Norway, North Macedonia, Montenegro and Albania aligned themselves with the November EU sanctions against 15 Belarusian individuals, while Switzerland did the same on 11 December.

 Viktor's wife, Lilya Lukashenko, runs an art gallery, Art Chaos Gallery in Dana Mall, a shopping center in the north of Minsk.
 Dana Mall is owned by a large construction company, Dana Astra which in turn is said to be owned by Bogoljub Karić and Nebojša Karić, members of the Serbian Karić family.
-Lilya Lukashenko was listed as a deputy director for Dana Astra 2016-2017.
+Lilya Lukashenko was listed as a deputy director for Dana Astra 2016–2017.
 Dana Astra's parent company, Dana Holdings, is the main contractor for one of the biggest development projects in Minsk, called "Minsk-Mir".
 On 21 June 2021, Lilya Lukashenko was sanctioned by the European Union.

-In December 2020 the Executive Board of the International Olympic Committee (IOC) decided to exclude until further notice all members of the Belarusian Olympic Committee from all IOC events.
+In December 2020 the executive board of the International Olympic Committee (IOC) decided to exclude until further notice all members of the Belarusian Olympic Committee from all IOC events.

-On 25 March 2022, Lukashenko was sanctioned by Australia.
+In 2022, Viktor Lukashenko was sanctioned by Australia, New Zealand and Japan.